Delegation

 Your job is to coach people through these TRM stages.

-One of the best ways to do that?
-Pairing.
+One of the best ways to do that is pairing.
 Junior team members grow rapidly when mentored by seniors.
 Over time, they become the mentors.
 It’s a compounding investment that raises the capability of the entire team.

 If you’re looking for long-term leverage, this is it.

 There are only so many hours in the day.
 You can only increase your personal output so much.
-But if you delegate effectively—if you scale your thinking, trust, and support—you can dramatically increase the output of your organization.
+Delegate effectively, scale your thinking, trust, and support, and you can dramatically increase the output of your organization.

 Delegation isn’t about giving away the work.
 It’s about multiplying your impact.
-It’s about building a team that doesn’t just do what you would have done—but does it better.
+It’s about building a team that doesn’t do what you would have done, but does it better.